 You must not travel in a car unless the driver has the correct license.
 It is best to check first.
 The driving laws are very strict in New Zealand.
-If you are in a car with a person who is not fully licensed, you will not be covered by insurance if you suffer in an accident, and need medical care.
+You can only get in a car with a driver who has a Full License.